recommenders-team/recommenders/SETUP.md

 We provided a script to [generate a conda file](scripts/generate_conda_file.sh), depending of the environment we want to use.

 To install each environment, first we need to generate a conda yml file and then install the environment.
 We can specify the environment name with the input `-n`.
-In the following examples, we provide a name example.
+Click on the following menus to see more details:

 <details>
 <summary><strong><em>Python CPU environment</em></strong></summary>